shixiongfei/nio4c/README.md

 # nio4c

-Network  I/O selector for C
+New I/O for C (nio4c) is a ported version of nio4r.